 It has become a truism of the hospice movement that people resist death if they have something left they need to say.
 After the documentary, Kübler-Ross emerged from her anomie to revisit what she had written about grief.
 Realizing that the stage theory had grown into a restrictive prescription for grief, she collaborated with David Kessler, a hospice expert, to write “On Grief and Grieving.”

 Near the end of a chapter about her own grief—which arrived late in life, following the death of her ex-husband—she noted, “I now know that the purpose of my life is more than these stages.
 I have been married, had kids, then grandkids, written books, and traveled.
 I have loved and lost, and I am so much more than five stages.
 And so are you.”

 Kübler-Ross died at her home in Arizona in 2004.

 Meanwhile, back to Stanford

-Stanford Medicine made the announcement this week: “The archive of Elisabeth Kübler-Ross, MD, the late hospice and palliative care pioneer and author of some two-dozen books, including the 1969 On Death & Dying, has been acquired by Stanford LibrariesDepartment of Special Collections.”
+Stanford Medicine made the announcement: “The archive of Elisabeth Kübler-Ross, MD, the late hospice and palliative care pioneer and author of some two-dozen books, including the 1969 On Death & Dying, has been acquired by Stanford LibrariesDepartment of Special Collections.”

 The Swiss-American psychiatrist is best known for having developed the theory of the five stages of grief.